mldljyh/whisper_real_time_translation/README.md

 pip install -r requirements.txt
 ```

-Faster-Whisper also requires the command-line tool [`ffmpeg`](https://ffmpeg.org/) to be installed on your system, which is available from most package managers.

 ## Usage

 Run the `translation_demo.py` script with the desired arguments to start the real-time transcription and translation.
 Example command and arguments can be found in the file.